-United Way is expanding its service area.
-Effective March 1, 2017, the local nonprofit organization will serve Otter Tail and Wadena Counties.
+United Way expanded its service area.
+Effective March 1, 2017, the local nonprofit organization serves Otter Tail and Wadena Counties.

 United Way of Otter Tail County has been serving Fergus Falls since its beginning as a community chest in 1932.
 In 1957, an amendment to change the name to Fergus Falls United Fund was filed, followed by an additional amendment in 1991 to change the name to United Way of the Fergus Falls Area.
 Later, the local board felt they could support additional growth and in 2000 filed an additional amendment and became United Way of Otter Tail County.